How To Do an Irish Accent and Speak English Like the Irish

 Story?
 Don't give out about your man!
 Where's the yoke?

-These are very common things you would hear from an Irish person, but sadly I've had to water down my English over the years to be understood when abroad and avoid such interesting words.
+These are very common things you would hear from an Irish person.
+Sadly I've had to water down my English over the years to be understood when abroad and avoid such interesting words.

-To give out has nothing to do with distributing leaflets.
-This is from the Irish tabhairt amach and means to complain.
-This is another one that Irish people are always surprised to hear isn't international!!
+Another example; To give out has nothing to do with distributing leaflets.
+This is from the Irish tabhairt amach and means “to complain”.
+Irish people are always surprised to hear that the expression isn't international!

 Your man is a nice avoidance technique for not using someone's name.
-It is usually clear from the context who you're taking about, and the “your” definitely can't be taken literally, he may have no connection whatsoever to you and even be a complete stranger (although close friend is just as likely).
-Your one is for women.
+It is usually clear from the context who you're talking about, and the “your” definitely can't be taken literally.
+He may have no connection whatsoever to you and even be a complete stranger (although close friend is just as likely).
+Your one is for when we talk about women.

-Yoke is a synonym for “thing” and usually refers to something that we may not be too familiar with and not know the actual name of.
-Think of thingamajig/watchamacallit, although it’s used way more often.
+Yoke is a synonym for “thing”.
+It usually refers to something we may not be too familiar with and not know the actual name of.
+Think of thingamajig/watchamacallit, although we use yoke way more often.

 Fair play to ya!
 You shifted your one, that was deadly! – The turnout was desperate last night. – I went to the press and found the yoke I had been looking for! … That's gas!